-The story of Westfields Tennis Club starts on the 25th of March 1924.
-17 people decided to launch Westcotes Church Tennis Club and took a lease on two grass courts on Western Park.
-The membership fee was set at 25/- and 35 members joined up.
+The story of Westfields Tennis Club starts on 25th March 1924.
+17 people decided to launch Westcotes Church Tennis Club and took a lease on two grass courts in Western Park.
+The membership fee was set at 25/- (£1.25) and 35 members joined up.

 In 1932 a financial shortfall meant that without help the Club would have to sell their lease of the land and be wound up.
 The Church of the Martyrs came to the rescue bringing 20 additional members to the club and the name was changed to Westfields Lawn Tennis Club.
 However, the facilities were still far from ideal with a lack of room at the side of the courts and balls being lost into neighbours’ gardens!
 So in 1932 they took over another club which had fallen on hard times and for £80 acquired three grass courts and a hard court – all in need of repair.
 In 1933 the new courts were officially opened and for the first time Juniors joined the club and were encouraged to enter into coaching schemes.

-Westfields LTC was very successful in local leagues and in 1988 changed from shale to hard courts and 2 sets of floodlights were installed and later access arrangements were upgraded to allow wheelchair access.
-Over the next 10 years Westfields celebrated many team and individual successes, not least the emergence of Charlotte Machin, the most gifted tennis player in the history of Westfields.
-Aged just 8, Charlotte won the Leicestershire under-10s championship in 1998, repeated in 1999.
-Then, aged just 17, Charlotte won the Leicestershire Open Juniors’ Singles Championship and the Open Ladies’ Singles Championship in the same year and is the only Westfields player to play abroad in search of a World Ranking.
+Westfields LTC was becoming successful in local leagues and 1988 saw a change from shale to hard courts and the installation of two sets of floodlights, followed slightly later by upgrades to allow wheelchair access.
+Over the next ten years Westfields celebrated many team and individual successes, not least the emergence of Charlotte Machin, the most gifted tennis player in the history of Westfields.
+Aged just 8, Charlotte won the Leicestershire under-10s championship in 1998, repeating this feat in 1999.
+Then, aged just 17, Charlotte won the Leicestershire Open Juniors’ Singles Championship and the Open Ladies’ Singles Championship in the same year and is the only Westfields player to play abroad in search of a world ranking.

-A new chapter in Westfields’ long history has begun with the installation of four savannah courts in 2019.
+A new chapter in Westfields’ history began with the installation of four savannah (artificial grass) courts in 2019.